-Anyone working on the contract that does not require a security clearance must have at a minimum a favorably adjudicated National Agency Check with Written Inquiries (NACI) investigation to access a government furnished information system or environment.
+Anyone working on the contract must have at a minimum a favorably adjudicated National Agency Check with Written Inquiries (NACI) investigation to access a government furnished information system or environment.
 This investigation must be submitted by the contract company.
 Note: AFI 31-501, and AFI 31-601 for unescorted entry to restricted areas, access to sensitive unclassified information, access to government automated information systems (AIS) and/or sensitive equipment.